 Step 1: Take a heavy bottom pan and add 200 ml. water and the sugar to it.
 Stir to dissolve the sugar as much as you can.
 Now place the pan on low heat and allow the sugar to melt on its own.
 DO NOT STIR.
 When the sugar has completely melted, add the semolina and desiccated coconut and mix.
 Add 50 gms. butter at room temperature and mix it all on low heat for 4 to 5 minutes till it forms a mixture.
 Make sure that it is not lumpy.
 Take it off the heat and leave aside to cool completely.

-Step 2: Grease a baking dish (12 x 8 inch) with butter or line with parchment paper and keep ready.
+Step 2: Grease a non-stick baking dish (12 x 8 inch) with butter.
+If using a regular baking tray, grease with butter and dust with maida.
 When your mixture is completely cool, start your oven to pre-heat at 180°c.

 Step 3: Meanwhile, beat the eggs with the rose and almond essence in a stand mixer or an electric beater till it is frothy and doubles in volume (about 2 minutes for the former or 4 minutes for the latter).
 Beating the eggs till they are light and frothy is important because it incorporates air in your batter and makes the cake light.

 Step 3: Next, dissolve the baking powder in 2 tbsp. tepid water.
 Add the dissolved baking powder and beaten eggs to the mixture and fold lightly with your hand.
 Check for lumps if any and gently crush them (it is important to be gentle and fold lightly or your cake will turn out too dense).